As members of the Church mystery, according to our common vocation-mission (charism), we work

 In 1878 after overcoming many obstacles and convinced that this was God’s work for him Father Fusco and some pious women of the parish led by Maddalena Caputo committed themselves to caring for and educating these young children.
 And so began the religious Community and mission of the Sisters of St. John the Baptist, commonly known as the Baptistines.

 Within his lifetime Father Fusco saw the work of his Sisters begin to spread throughout Italy and then to the United States (1906).
 Today, the Sisters serve in 17 countries on 5 continents.

 The general government of the Congregation is located in Rome, Italy.

 Origin and Roots

-The Congregation of the Sisters of St. John the Baptist was founded by the Servant of God, Bl.
-Alfonso Ma.
+The Congregation of the Sisters of St. John the Baptist was founded by the Servant of God, St. Alfonso Ma.
 Fusco, in Angri (Salerno), Italy on September 26, 1878.
 It was officially recognized by the Apostolic See in 1932.
 The Congregation was founded in response to the challenges and needs during the founder’s time -- the care of the orphaned youth and children who were poor, abandoned, marginalized and at risk.

 The primary purpose of the foundation was to offer these poor children and youth the possibility of inserting themselves within the society with adequate moral, intellectual and professional formation.
 In order to ensure the continuity of their apostolic works through evangelization, education and human promotion, the Founder also put emphasis on the ongoing and professional preparation of the Sisters.